 Vampire Weekend is finally returning to Cleveland!!
 The band of New York natives will be taking the stage at Jacobs Pavilion at Nautica on June 14.
 This tour is group’s most ambitious North American tour to date.

-The tour follows the release of the band’s most recent album Father of the Bride which dropped on May 3rd, 2019.
-The album is the band’s first project in nearly six years, following Modern Vampires of the City (2013), and the group’s first album since multi-instrumentalist and producer Rostam Batmanglij’s departure from the group.
+The tour follows the release of the band’s most recent album ‘Father of the Bride‘ (05.03.19; Columbia) The album is the band’s first project in nearly six years, following ‘Modern Vampires of the City‘ (2013), and the group’s first album since multi-instrumentalist and producer Rostam Batmanglij’s departure from the group.

 Though there is a

 The indie rock album is musically diverse and the songs use contrasting dark and direct lyrics over a bright spring-time musical mood.
 Upon release, the album received widespread acclaim from music critics and became their third consecutive album to debut at number one on the US Billboard 200.
 The album is also unique for the group in that it marks the first time the band has included guest vocalists in an album.
-In an interview with Rolling Stone, Ezra Koenig said, “We’ve had three albums of the same voice over and over again.
+In an interview with Rolling Stone, Koenig said, “We’ve had three albums of the same voice over and over again.
 I like the idea of opening up our world a little bit.”
-The album’s lyrical style is more direct and straightforward than Koenig’s previous writing, which he admitted was inspired by American country singer Kacey Musgraves.
+The album’s lyrical style is more direct and straightforward than Koenig’s previous writing, which he admitted was inspired by American country singer, Kacey Musgraves.